Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 &nbsp<span class="badge badge--success">GET</span> `/growers`

-Gets a list of all Growers.
+Gets a paged list of all Growers.
+Use the following parameters for paging through results.

+- `page`, an integer specifying the page being fetched
+- `size`, an integer specifying the size of the page

 #### Response
 A JSON array containing Growers.